-Go deep into the experience of Arctic wildlife in its natural habitat––discovering and observing polar bears, and the other unique creatures of the Arctic ice.
-And, this itinerary is focused on delivering that experience in exceptional depth:
+Go deep into the experience of Arctic wildlife in its natural habitat––discovering and observing polar bears and the other unique creatures of the Arctic ice.
+This itinerary is focused on delivering that experience in exceptional depth.

 - Polar bear and walrus sightings ensured by our skilled veteran spotters

 - True expedition adventure––daily flexibility and spontaneity